 Lee Plave of Plave Koch PLC looks at the impact of the digital revolution on the franchise industry.
 "The greatest change of the modern era – the digital revolution – presents an ever-evolving array of challenges for all players in society – companies, their counsel, their vendors, their customers and even their governments."

-The International Who’s Who of Private Funds Lawyers has brought together three of the leading practitioners in the world to discuss fund activity, proposed regulatory and legislative changes affecting fund markets and the the difficulties that funds lawyers face in the future.
+The International Who’s Who of Private Funds Lawyers has brought together three of the leading practitioners in the world to discuss key issues facing lawyers today.